Sue Chew

 Susan Beatrice Chew (March 31, 1958 – April 17, 2024) was an American politician who was the Democratic Idaho State Representative from 2006 on, representing District 17 in the B seat.

 Early life and education

 Sue Chew was born in California on March 31, 1958.
-Her father was one of the first lawyers in California to be of Chinese descent.
+Her father was one of the first lawyers in California of Chinese descent.
 Chew earned her bachelor's degree in biology and natural resources from University of California, Berkeley, and her Doctor of Pharmacy degree from University of California, San Francisco.

 Elections

 2006

-Chew was unopposed in the Democratic primary, winning with 875 votes Chew defeated incumbent Republican Representative Janet J. Miller and Constitution Party nominee Katherine Frazier, with 58.38% of the vote.
+Chew was unopposed in the Democratic primary, winning with 875 votes.
+Chew defeated incumbent Republican Representative Janet J. Miller and Constitution Party nominee Katherine Frazier, with 58.38% of the vote.

 2008

 Chew was unopposed in the Democratic primary.
 Chew defeated Republican nominee Daniel A. Loughrey with 64.7% of the vote.

 2010

 Chew and Loughrey were both unopposed for their primaries, setting up a rematch; Chew won the Democratic primary with 766 votes.
 Turnout for the general election was lower by nearly 6,000 votes than in 2008, with Chew winning with 5,591 votes (59.4%) against Loughrey.